drdrewusaf/QSLGen/README.md

 > As mentioned in the script, you must leave the ```enable-local-file-access``` option or imgkit will not be able to read/write your QSL Cards.

 ### Background Image
 If you choose to have a background image the filename <strong>MUST</strong> follow the naming convention of the included file for <strong>ALL</strong> callsigns/API keys QSLGen will run through.
 The naming convention is your callsign in all caps followed by underscore ( _ ) followed by "bg".
-If you have a prefix or suffix on a callsign, replace the slash ( / ) with and underscore ( _ ).
+If you have a prefix or suffix on a callsign, replace the slash ( / ) with an underscore ( _ ).
 - Regular callsign (ex.
 DA6AJP): ```DA6AJP_bg.jpg```
 - Callsign with prefix (ex.
 SO/DA6AJP): ```SO_DA6AJP_bg.jpg```